geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

    <VendorOption name="composite">multiply, 0.5</VendorOption>

 .. warning:: Blending against symbolizers causes exceptions inside the JDK when using OpenJDK, the issue is known to
-             the OpenJDK developers, but currently not being worked on: https://bugs.openjdk.java.net/browse/JDK-8048782 .
+             the OpenJDK developers, and has been reportedly fixed in OpenJDK 9, but not in OpenJDK 8 or 7: https://bugs.openjdk.java.net/browse/JDK-8048782.

              Tests against Oracle JDK 8 or even Oracle JDK 7 show no issue.

-             One way to keep on using OpenJDK along with symbolizer specific composite modes is to install in it the `Marlin renderer <https://github.com/bourgesl/marlin-renderer>`_
+             One way to keep on using OpenJDK 7/8 along with symbolizer specific composite modes is to install in it the `Marlin renderer <https://github.com/bourgesl/marlin-renderer>`_
              which replaces the OpenJDK core renderer, and does not suffer from the same issue (and it's faster, too).